Introduction

 Stability

 I make no guarantees about the stability of this schema between versions.
-I hope that backwards compatibility works just fine between changes in the patch version (third number of the version), but I won't be too careful about ensuring this.
+I will try to ensure backwards compatibility between changes in the patch version (third number of the version), and as of writing I have ensured this (maybe, there might've been breaking changes I made and didn't think much about).

 Advanced configuration